jimmyff/jimmyff-website/content/blog/2025-12-08-zap-theme/index.md

 This weekend I finally built [Zap](https://github.com/jimmyff/zola-zap), a minimal theme for the [Zola](https://www.getzola.org/) static site generator.
 It's designed to be as minimal as possible while still being functional: light/dark mode toggle, optional inline SVG icons via a sprite sheet, responsive images, and vibrant [OKLCH](/blog/prism-dart-flutter-color-package/) colors.
 The entire base CSS is inlined in the HTML—no external stylesheet requests.
 I also replaced the old search index with Fuse.js, which generates a significantly smaller index.

-I've also taken the opportunity to switch to [Umami](https://umami.is/) for analytics.
+I took the opportunity to switch to [Umami](https://umami.is/) for analytics.
 It's privacy-focused, lightweight, and doesn't require cookie banners.
 A nice change from the usual suspects.

 Looking forward to publishing more content on my shiny refreshed site in 2026!